 Nation Riviera Beach Club

-As well as loads of role play games and drawing activities, they got to make Christmas decorations which was a real highlight for them (and also the shattering end to our trip as Master L dropped his getting into the car!).
-The children’s area also includes a water playground with a small slide which was the perfect for our two smaller boys.
+As well as loads of role-play games and drawing activities, they got to make Christmas decorations which was a real highlight for them (and also the shattering end to our trip as Master L dropped his getting into the car!).
+The children’s area also includes a water playground with a small slide which was perfect for our two smaller boys.

 Globetrotters recommend St Regis Abu Dhabi

 If you are looking for that perfect spoil yourself occasion in Abu Dhabi – this is the place to come.
 It really defines what Middle East luxury and service are all about.

 I will admit it is probably up there on the pointy end of the scale for families on a budget, but its the perfect place for a well-deserved treat.
 Family-friendliness is a more difficult question.

 Yes, you will get everything you need in terms of bedding, care needs, high chairs and staff are wonderful towards the children.
 Our Globetrotters were most definitely made to feel welcome with many lovely little touches just for them, but it’s not a hotel specifically designed with families as their number one market.